Please read these guidelines and then download the application, below.

 The maximum amount awarded for a grant is $1,500 ($1,000 for the Christine Gasparino science grant).
 Allowable expenses include the purchase of professional and technical services, equipment, learning materials, supplies, and certain fees.
 Transportation is covered only at the discretion of the grant selection committee.

-WEF appoints a liaison from Windsor Public Schools to its board to assist with the grant making process.
-Our current liasion is: Cyndi Deshais, Interim Director, Office of Family and Community Partnership.
-She can be reached at firstname.lastname@example.org or 860.687.2000 x1284.
+WEF appoints a liaison from Windsor Public Schools to its board as a non-voting member to assist with the grant making process.
+Our current liaison is: Christina Morales.
+For help with grant applications, she can be reached at email@example.com or 860.687.2000.

-Applicants must complete and submit an application form, including their building principal’s signature plus any desired supporting materials.
-Once your application is complete and submitted online, it will be routed to the principal you designate for approval, then to WEF’s Windsor Public Schools liaison to be presented to the grant selection committee (if approved by the principal).
+Grant applicants must complete and submit an application form, including their building principal’s signature plus any desired supporting materials.
+Once the application is complete and submitted, it will be routed to the principal you designated for approval, then to WEF’s Windsor Public Schools liaison to be presented to the grant selection committee.

 The grant selection committee will use a blind review process in evaluating each application.
 The committee will refer only to the grant applicant number.
 This will ensure integrity in the process and a bias-free evaluation.

-The grant selection committee will announce awards in January 2019.
-If for any reason a grant recipient is unable to administer the approved project, the grant recipient will return all allocated funds to WEF.
+The grant selection committee will announce awards by the end of November, 2023.
+If for any reason a grant recipient is unable to administer the approved project, the grant recipient will return all awarded funds to WEF.
 The grant recipient may reapply during the next grant period.

-Grant funds must be spent and any funded program must be complete by December 31, 2019.
-WEF’s Board of Directors may ask the awardee for periodic information, photos, testimonials, etc., to be shared with community members, education colleagues, and interested parties through newsletters, social media, press releases and community speaking engagements.
+Grant funds must be spent and any funded program must be complete by December 31, 2024.
+WEF’s Board of Directors may ask the grant recipient for periodic information, photos, testimonials, etc., to be shared with community members, education colleagues, and interested parties through newsletters, social media, press releases and community speaking engagements.

-Grant awardees will be required to submit a brief written report on our website before the end of the year in which the grant was awarded, that describes how the project was carried out, what it accomplished for our students, and an evaluation of the project.
+Grantees will be required to submit a brief written report on our website before the end of the year in which the grant was awarded, that describes how the project was carried out, what it accomplished for Windsor Public School students, and an overall evaluation of the project.